youshido-php/GraphQL/README.md

       'summary' => new StringType(),
       'likeCount' => new IntType(),
   ],
-   // arguments for the whole query
+   // arguments for the query
   'args'    => [
       'id' => new IntType()
   ],